Deshaun Watson

 Derrick Deshaun Watson (born September 14, 1995) is an American professional football quarterback for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Clemson Tigers, leading the team to a national championship in 2016.
 Watson was selected in the first round of the 2017 NFL draft by the Houston Texans.

 After having a productive rookie season cut short by injury, Watson guided the Texans to consecutive division titles in 2018 and 2019 and led the league in passing yards in 2020.
 He also received Pro Bowl honors in each of his three seasons as Houston's primary starter.
-He is currently 11th in career completion percentage (minimum 1,500 attempts) and is sixth in all-time career passer rating.
+He is currently 10th in career completion percentage at and 6th in all-time career passer rating at 98.75 (Note: Both leaderboards are minimum 1,500 pass attempts.).

 In 2021, Watson was sued by more than two dozen female massage therapists for sexual harassment and sexual assault.
 Watson has denied any wrongdoing while settling 20 claims of sexual misconduct.
 Disagreements with the Texans' front office, and multiple sexual-misconduct lawsuits, kept Watson out for the entire 2021 season and eventually led to a trade to the Browns in 2022.
 With Cleveland, Watson signed a five-year contract worth $230 million, one of the largest contracts in NFL history.